Object Detection in 20 Years: A Survey: Recent Advances in Object Detection

-In a two-stage detector, feature pooling aims to extract a fixed length feature representation for an object proposal with any location and size by first dividing the proposal evenly into a set of grids, and then concatenating the grid features.
-As the grid meshing is performed in Cartesian coordinates, the features are not invariance to rotation transform.
-A recent improvement is to mesh the grids in polar coordinates so that the features could be robust to the rotation changes \cite{GRSL18-Online}.
+Object rotation is common to see in face detection, text detection, and remote sensing object detection.
+The most straightforward solution to this problem is to perform data augmentation so that an object in any orientation can be well covered by the augmented data distribution \cite{ICIP15-UCASAODDataset}, or to train independent detectors separately for each orientation \cite{GRSL18-Online, JPRS14-COPD}.
+Designing rotation invariant loss functions is a recent popular solution, where a constraint on the detection loss is added so that the feature of rotated objects keeps unchanged \cite{CVPR16-RIFD, TGRS16-RIFD, cheng2018learning}.
+Another recent solution is to learn geometric transformations of the objects candidates \cite{CVPR18-RIFaceProgressive, NIPS15-STN, ECCV16-TransformerFace, ding2019learning}.
+In two-stage detectors, ROI pooling aims to extract a fixed-length feature representation for an object proposal with any location and size.
+Since the feature pooling usually is performed in Cartesian coordinates, it is not invariant to rotation transform.
+A recent improvement is to perform ROI pooling in polar coordinates so that the features can be robust to the rotation changes \cite{GRSL18-Online}.